rdlauer/articles/airtable/extending-simple-chart/tutorial.md

 2. The unique y-axis string values;
 3. The count of y-axis values by x-axis in order to group them.

-Inside our first `for` loop we are going to keep the existing code the same, but before the end of the loop, let's add the following:
+Inside our first `for` loop we are going to keep the existing code the same.
+Before the end of the loop though, we want to get the string value of the y-axis (or group by) field from the table records provided:

-    if (!xLabels.includes(xValueString)) {
-      xLabels.push(xValueString);
-    }

-`xLabels` is a string array of our x-axis labels.
-We push distinct values into this array during the loop.

-We now want to get the string value of the y-axis (or group by) field from the table records provided:

     const yValue = record.getCellValue(yField);
     const yValueString = yValue === null ? null : record.getCellValueAsString(yField);